Stacey Koon: After prison

 Both Koon and fellow LAPD officer Laurence Powell have been used as symbols of racism in hip hop and related music.
-He is referenced by rap metal band Rage Against the Machine in their song "Vietnow, and is mentioned in Ice Cube's songs "Really Doe" and "We Had to Tear This Motherfucka Up".
+He is referenced by rap metal band Rage Against the Machine in their song "Vietnow," and is mentioned in Ice Cube's songs "Really Doe" and "We Had to Tear This Motherfucka Up".
 Koon was also namechecked in The Simpsons episode "Sideshow Bob Roberts" by conservative commentator Birch Barlow as an example of someone "railroaded by our liberal justice system" alongside Sideshow Bob, Oliver North, and Joe Camel.
 He was parodied twice in 1993 by Jim Carrey on the American sketch comedy television series In Living Color.

 In 2007, Time magazine profiled Koon as it marked the 15th anniversary of the riots.
 They reported that since his release he had been living on the royalties from his book.

 In 2018, Koon was arrested for driving under the influence in Santa Clarita, California.
-Koon pleaded guilty and received a sentence of three years' probation and was required to install an alcohol interlock on his vehicle.
+Koon pleaded no contest and received a sentence of three years' probation and was required to install an alcohol interlock on his vehicle.